Did you know that UPS trucks almost never turn left?

 What Is Route Optimization?

-Routing is finding the best path between at least two locations.
+Route optimization is finding the best path between at least two locations, it's also known as routing.
 If you’ve ever personally used a service like Google Maps or, back in the day, MapQuest, you’re familiar with it.
+When running a wholesale business, it's important to keep route optimization in mind.
+Keep this in mind when you learn how to run a wholesale distribution business, too.

 Route optimization is finding the best path between two or more locations.
 But best is relative, of course.
 It can mean the shortest distance, least traffic, least tolls, or any number of factors.
 It can even refer to the shortest amount of walking distance between public transportation transfers.